Skip to main content

 Acarajé

-Bahian street food - deep-fried black-eyed pea fritters split and filled with vatapá (shrimp paste), caruru (okra), and hot pepper sauce.
-Afro-Brazilian heritage dish.
+A Bahian street food of deep-fried black-eyed pea fritters, split open and stuffed with vatapá (shrimp paste), caruru (okra), and hot pepper sauce.
+It's an Afro-Brazilian heritage dish.

 Coxinha